 BONUS: Convert your profile into a Business Account

-You may have noticed that the @amandajane__salon above have two buttons saying “Call” and “Get Directions”.
+You may have noticed that the @amandajane__salon above has two buttons saying “Call” and “Get Directions”.
 This is because it is a business profile.
 You can convert your account into a business account if you like, by going to setting and click “Switch To Business Profile”.

 Step 2: Start putting up content

 When you got the basics set it’s time to share some awesome content to really engage with your customers.
 As a hairdresser and salon owner, you will want to show some of your amazing skills, and what’s better than showing them with transformation pictures?
 Just remember to ask the clients for permission.

 2.1 Set up your Phone